tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 }
 ```

 As you can see, adding uniforms is as simple as declaring exported variables at the start of the file with the correct names.
 Vectorial types are inferred from `[]float32` slices.
-Implicit conversions from `float64` and `int` to the shader's `float` will also happen automatically, but using `float32` directly on the CPU side is probably better practice.
+Implicit conversions from `float64` and `int` to the shader's `float` will also happen automatically, but using `float32` directly on the CPU side is probably the best practice.

 ## Textures